ropg/ezTime/README.md

 ## Timezones

 > *If only it was as uncomplicated as this map suggests.
-Every band is actually made up of countries that all change to their Daylight Saving Time on different dates, and they even change the rules for when that happens frequently.*
+Every band is actually made up of countries that all change to their Daylight Saving Time on different dates, and they even frequently change the rules for when that happens.*

 ![](images/timezones.gif)